Does God Love Everyone, and Did Jesus Die for Everyone?

 Joh 1:10 He was in the world, and the world was made by him, and the world knew him not.

-Here the world is the unbelievers.
+Here the world are the unbelievers

 Joh 15:19 If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.